pvlib/twoaxistracking/docs/source/index.md

 "Two-axis tracker shading" is a python package for simulating self-shading in fields of two-axis trackers.

-Calculating self-shading consists of three main steps:
-* Defining collector geometry (using Shapely)
-* Determining the field layout
-* Calculating the shaded area and fraction for each time step

-The individual functions are documented in the [Documentation section](../documentation).
-However, if you just want to get started, check out the [User guide](Example time series generation) which demosntrated how to use the package using examples.
+If you want to get a quick-start on how to use the function, check out the [intro tutorial](../notebooks/intro_tutorial) which demosntrated how to use the package using examples.
+Otherwise feel free to peruse the [documentation](../documentation).

 Note, in the photovoltaics community, two-axis trackers are also commonly referred to as dual-axis trackers (DAT).

 ## Installation
 The main non-standard dependency is `shapely`, which handles the geometric operations.
 It is recommended to install `shapely` using conda, which can be done by executing the following command in an Anaconda Prompt:

     conda install shapely